Compare Take-Home Pay by State (2026)

-On this page: Calculator · Net income difference · State comparison table · How it works · State calculators · FAQs
+On this page: Calculator · Popular comparisons · State comparison table · How it works · State calculators · FAQs

 Compare 2–3 states for the same salary

 Enter one salary, then compare estimated annual take-home pay across states.
-This reuses the same tax configuration and progressive-tax logic as our other state calculators.
+This uses the same tax configuration and progressive-tax logic as our other state calculators.

 Includes: estimated federal + state income tax only.
 Excludes: payroll/FICA, local taxes, deductions, credits, and benefits.
 Use this for side-by-side direction and then confirm with the state-specific calculators.